redeyedev-208/css-drills-for-reference/README.md

 # css-drills-for-reference
 There are separate directories for reference as needed.
-Some common examples that sometimes we often forget so I will put them here as my notes so they are always here.
+Some common examples needed in css to accomplish various thiings.
+Hopefull this helps out, cheers.